stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 I needed to install PHPManagerForIIS_V1.5.0.
 To do so, I navigated back to the "osTicket Installation Files" folder in File Explorer.
+PHPManagerForIIS configures and manages the PHP file on IIS to enable osTicket's PHP file to run correctly.
 </p>
 <br />